vpro/motu/README.md

 This will install the list of packages, defined in package.json, into YOUR_DIR/motu/src/static/node_modules

-Now the last thing to do is to build the motu-app.js and the motu-playout.js
+Now the last thing to do is to build the motu-app.js

 ```
 npm run build
-npm run build-playout
 ```

 After building the YOUR_DIR/src/static/dist directory is created and contains the javascript files needed to make the app work properly